Hoemend History, Family Crest & Coats of Arms

 Some of the Hoemend family moved to Ireland, but this topic is not covered in this excerpt.

-Migration of the Hoemend family to the New World and Oceana
+Migration of the Hoemend family

 At this time, the shores of the New World beckoned many English families that felt that the social climate in England was oppressive and lacked opportunity for change.
 Thousands left England at great expense in ships that were overcrowded and full of disease.
 A great portion of these settlers never survived the journey and even a greater number arrived sick, starving, and without a penny.
 The survivors, however, were often greeted with greater opportunity than they could have experienced back home.
 These English settlers made significant contributions to those colonies that would eventually become the United States and Canada.
 An examination of early immigration records and passenger ship lists revealed that people bearing the name Hoemend arrived in North America very early: William Hoeman, who sailed to Massachusetts with his family in 1635.
 Among the other family members who followed this first settler were: John Howman, who sailed to Virginia in 1637.